Be Ready CCU initiative

 Severe Weather Preparedness Training

-CCU Emergency Management hosts meteorologist from the local National Weather Service Office on campus for SKYWARN™ Spotter Training.
-Participants will learn about storm development and structure, how to identify potential severe weather, and basic severe weather safety.
-SKYWARN™ is the National Weather Service (NWS) program comprised of trained volunteer weather spotters.
-SKYWARN™ spotters coordinate send reports of weather based phenomena to the NWS.
+CCU Emergency Management hosts meteorologists from the local National Weather Service (NWS) office on campus for SKYWARN™ Spotter Training.
+Participants learn about storm development and structure, how to identify potential severe weather and basic severe weather safety.
+SKYWARN™ is the NWS program composed of trained volunteer weather spotters who coordinate and send reports of weather based phenomena to the NWS.
 SKYWARN™ Spotter training is free and open to the University community and the public.
-The training takes place every September as a part of CCU’s activities for National Preparedness Month.